 This is a non-negotiable.
 Your Employer Identifier Number is a unique number made especially by the IRS for you, dear business owner!
 How kind of them.
 As its name suggests, this number is what identifies you to the IRS for tax purposes.
 The easiest way to apply for this free number is through the IRS website, which produces your EIN number immediately.
 If you apply by phone, fax, mail, or carrier pigeon, the process will take anywhere from one to five weeks.

-State, and in many cases, federal business licences are needed in order to operate within the jurisdiction of your choice.
-In all cases, your restaurant will need a state licence.
-But if your restaurant sells alcohol – cheers to that – or other federally regulated wares, you’ll have to get a federal licence as well.
+State, and in many cases, federal business licenses are needed in order to operate within the jurisdiction of your choice.
+In all cases, your restaurant will need a state license.
+But if your restaurant sells alcohol – cheers to that – or other federally regulated wares, you’ll have to get a federal license as well.
 State licenses typically involve a small processing fee.
 For example, the State of Washington charges $19, whereas good old Nevada charges $200.

 This is the number that identifies you as a business entity that collects sales tax.
 If you have multiple restaurants or take over a restaurant from another owner, you’ll still have to get a shiny new seller’s permit.
 While the requirements vary from state to state, often there’s a small administrative fee and sometimes even a security deposit.

 The resale permit goes by many names, including: reseller’s license, reseller’s certificate, resale license, sales tax ID or sales tax permit.
 Each tastes equally as sweet.
 It allows you to purchase food at wholesale prices sans sales tax and then resell it at retail prices which includes tax.
 This is so that the customer pays the tax on the final purchase, taking the tax onus off the reseller.
 Hands in your pocket, there’s a menial fee associated with this permit too.